-We evaluate the performance of the proposed temporal resampling network following the common test conditions specified in JVET-AE2031 [2].
+We first evaluate the performance of the proposed temporal resampling network following the common test conditions specified in JVET-AE2031 [2] , when the VTM version is 20.0 and temporal resampling ratio is 4.
 As shown in Table 2, on SFU-HW dataset, the proposed implementation could achieve obvious performance improvement in terms of both Pareto-BD-rate and BD-mAP.
 Specifically, performance improvements could be observed for both monotonic and non-monotonic rate-mAP curves, as shown in Fig. 2.a and Fig. 2.b, respectively.
 On TVD dataset for the object tracking task, the performance of the proposed algorithm is shown in Table 3.
 Similarly, obvious performance improvements could also be observed for both monotonic and non-monotonic rate-MOTA curves, as shown in Fig. 3.a and Fig. 3.b, respectively.